2013 · directed by amos le blanc & ohji inoue · featured on vice · cannes gold

 Keys N Krates — Dum Dee Dum

 A conceptually brilliant and unexpectedly moving video that introduces electronic music to a Mennonite community.
 The collision of worlds creates something genuinely original — funny, human, and unlike anything else in the music video landscape.
 Red Bull covered it.
 Raannt called it "perfection."
 YouTube commenters called it "one of the greatest music videos ever."
-RIAA Gold certified with over 500,000 units sold.
+RIAA Gold certified.

 RIAA Gold Certification — 500,000 units